atpngo/cpp-lunar-lander/README.md

 - reconstruct a flight from a log
 - procedural terrain/obstacle generation
 - autonomous controls
+    - convert "rotation" into a fixed gimbal -> thrust vectoring
+    - need to compute x distance angle and adjust
-- better physics
+- better physics (working on this)
+    - learn what the ideal rocket equation is
     - currently lander doesn't account for mass of itself and its fuel
     - air resistance/drag
-    - thrust vectoring
+    - wind
-- autonomously move to mouse

 ## Controllers